-The System's principal executives and principal financial officers, or persons performing similar functions, are responsible for establishing and maintaining internal control over financial reporting and the Funding Corporation's management has assessed the effectiveness of the System's internal control over financial reporting as of December 31, 2013,

-2012 and 2011.
-The Funding Corporation's management has used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (1992) to assess the effectiveness of internal control over financial reporting and has included a report on the assessment on page F-2 of this annual information statement.
+The principal executive officer and principal financial officer, or persons performing similar functions, of each System institution is responsible for establishing and maintaining disclosure controls and procedures, as well as internal control over financial reporting for their institutions.
+The Funding Corporation's management has completed an assessment of the effectiveness of the System's internal control over financial reporting as of December 31, 2014, 2013 and 2012.
+The Funding Corporation's management has used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (2013) to assess the effectiveness of internal control over financial reporting and has included a report on the assessment on page F-2 of this annual information statement.